Rize of the Fenix Tour

-The Rize of the Fenix Tour was a worldwide concert tour by American rock band Tenacious D. The tour was in support of the band's 2012 album Rize of the Fenix, with the tour visiting North America and Europe.
+The Rize of the Fenix Tour was an American and European concert tour by American rock band Tenacious D. The tour was in support of the band's 2012 album Rize of the Fenix, with the tour visiting North America and Europe.
 The tour began on May 23, 2012 and ended on October 24, 2012, featuring 45 shows in total.
 The full show performed at Rock am Ring and highlights from the performance at Rock im Park were broadcast live on German TV.
 Highlights from the Download Festival performance were broadcast in the UK on the Sky Arts channel.
 These broadcasts have since been uploaded to the Internet unofficially by YouTube users.
 This was the band's second major concert tour, following The Pick of Destiny Tour, which toured from late 2006 to early 2007.

 In late 2015, the band auctioned the signature 'Fenix' inflatable and backdrop amongst various props and costumes to raise funds for the November 2015 Paris attacks.